bacteria vs evg7 vs vancomycin

 ‘Health ministries and others are beginning to see the importance of antibiotics, and an environment has been created in which companies can make some money with antibiotics’, Martin elaborates.
 ‘For example, there are now trials being undertaken involving so-called “subscription models”, in which there is a guarantee that companies will be paid if they produce innovative new antibiotics, irrespective of the number of prescriptions written.’
 The difficulty with marketing antibiotics is that a very effective antibiotic will not immediately be used but is seen as a last resort option only to be used after all other antibiotics have failed.
 ‘The subscription model would decouple that, giving companies a profit while they provide the drug on an as-needed basis.’

 With this in mind, Martin is hopeful for the future of EVG7.
 ‘There is interest from pharma companies that might want to license our compound.’
-In a few years’ time, EVG7 could become a game changer.
+It will be interesting to follow EVG7’s journey to see where it will end up.

 Van Groesen, E. et al. (2024) Sci Trans.
 Med.
 16(759), DOI: 10.1126/scitranslmed.abo4736